Nachtalb/nicotine_plus_plugin_template/README.md

   - Instead of `args` being a string it is now already parsed and put into a string list
   - You can call the method from other methods without caring about `initiator` or `args`.
 You have to only use keyword arguments tho (the first two positional arguments are computed as `initiator` and `argstring`.
 - The prefix will automatically be added to the commands.
 So if you define a command like `dostuff` and the prefix `foo` the final command will be `/foo-dostuff`.
 This is to avoid clashes with other plugins.
+- Leave the name as `''` in order to just use the prefix `/foo`

+### PLUGININFO / Releaser

+- Instead of writing a plugin description painstakingly into `PLUGININFO` yourself where you have to escape `"` chars and replace new lines with `\n` you can use `DESCRIPTION` instead.
+This file will be minimized and put into `PLUGININFO` during releasing.
+- To release a new vewion use the `./releaser` script (it uses the [fish shell](https://fishshell.com/) which is not POSIX compatible so it won't work with bash)
+  - It will minimize the `DESCRIPTION` and put it into the `PLUGININFO`
+  - It will increase the version by `0.0.1` by default.
+Change that if needed
+  - After the release the version will be `x.x.x.dev0`